-The Baltimore Orioles have called up 26-year old righty starting pitcher Mike Wright.
-Wright pitched in 13 games (12 starts) earlier this year for the Orioles and he was 3-4 with a 6.12 ERA and a 1.50 WHIP.
-He gave up 73 hits (12 homers) and 24 walks while whiffing 46 batters in his first 64 2/3 innings for the Orioles.
-He has also pitched in 3 games (all starts) in AAA-ball for the Orioles this year and he was 1-0 with a 0.87 ERA and a 0.92 WHIP.
-Wright has good stuff and he will be used out of the pen this time around, which might suit his skill set better than starting.
+The Baltimore Orioles have called up 25-year old lefty reliever Donnie Hart.
+Hart pitched in 3 games (0 starts) earlier this year for the Orioles and he was 0-0 with a 0.00 ERA and a 1.50 WHIP.
+He has given up 2 hits and 2 walks while whiffing 1 batter in his first 2 2/3 innings in the show in his career so far.
+To make room for Hart on the pitching staff, the Orioles have sent 31-year old righty reliever Logan Ondrusek to AA.
+He pitched in 6 games (0 starts) for the Orioles so far this year and he was 0-0 with a 6.75 ERA and a 1.50 WHIP.

 The Baltimore Orioles have released 33-year old righty reliever/starter Sam Deduno.
 Deduno pitched in 10 games (1 start) in Rookie-ball for the Orioles and he was 3-1 with a 1.50 ERA and a 0.61 WHIP.
 He gave up only 8 hits and 3 walks while whiffing 23 batters in his 18 innings in the minors for the Orioles this year.
 Deduno has pitched in 83 games (44 starts) in his first six years in the show and he is 16-20 with 1 save, a 4.38 ERA and a 1.45 WHIP.
 This isn’t much of a loss moving forward for the Orioles.